Altuve’s 2 early throwing errors doom Astros in ALCS Game 2

 Altuve made his first error with two outs in the first inning when he fielded Ji-Man Choi’s grounder in right field and lobbed a poor throw to first for Yuli Gurriel, who also failed to bail out his teammate by snagging the low, but catchable ball.

-Margot homered two pitches later, putting three unearned runs on the board for Tampa Bay.
+Margot homered off McCullers two pitches later, putting three unearned runs on the board for Tampa Bay.
 Altuve was visibly disappointed in the field, dropping into a crouch while Margot rounded the bags.

 Altuve’s arm failed him again in the third inning after he fielded Brandon Lowe’s grounder in right, bouncing another throw to Gurriel at first.
-Gurriel failed to help out again.
+Gurriel failed to help out again, and Altuve turned around to face the outfield fence, disgusted with himself.

 “You just hope he isn’t getting the yips, because invariably they come in bunches,” said Baker, who gave Altuve a hug in the dugout after the third inning.
 “Everything comes in bunches.
 I just told him to flush it.
 This guy has been awesome for us.
 You’ve got to flush it and move on, or else it multiplies.
 I’m sure he’ll do that.”

-After the second error, shortstop Carlos Correa moved into the spot normally occupied by Altuve in the shift.
+After the second error, Correa moved into the spot normally occupied by Altuve in the shift.

 “We didn’t move them,” Baker said.
 “Carlos and José moved themselves.
 You know how close these guys are.
 Carlos really looks up to José in ultimate admiration.
 They did that themselves.”